Website Data Protection Policy & Privacy Statement

-What is this Data Protection Policy and Privacy Statement for?
+What is this Data Protection Policy & Privacy Statement for?

-This Data Protection Policy and Privacy Statement is for this website www.M1skillnet.ie and served by Drogheda & District Chamber and governs the privacy of its users who choose to use it.
+This Data Protection Policy & Privacy Statement is for this website www.M1skillnet.ie and served by Drogheda & District Chamber and governs the privacy of its users who choose to use it.

 The policy sets out the different areas where user privacy is concerned and outlines the obligations & requirements of the users, the website and website owners.
 Furthermore the way this website processes, stores and protects user data and information will also be detailed within this policy.